 I was prompted to write this article by my dear old young, mom, I’ll call her Mama Ninja.
 She thought it would be valuable to explain the benefits and risks associated credit card incentives.
 I have blogged about credit cards a few times before, here, and here.
 But never really hit on the point Mama Ninja raised: “Is using a credit card with incentives a good idea?”

-For those that don’t know much about credit cards, certain banks offer incentives with their cards, ultimately hoping it brings in more business for them.
+For those that don’t know much about credit cards, certain banks offer incentives with their cards to customers who purchase from merchants who accept credit card payments online, ultimately hoping it brings in more business for them.
 Some of the most typical offers are: 1%-3% cash back on all purchases or one frequent flier mile administered for each dollar spent.
 If you’re still a little confused…you’re dumb….just kidding (kind of).
 Basically, if you charge $10K to your card over the course of one year and you have a credit card that offers 1% rebates on all purchases, the credit card company will credit your account with $100 by the end of the year.
 If you have a credit card and it doesn’t have incentives you might want to consider tracking a good offer down and signing up, after all, it is free money.